openalea/lpy/doc/user/turtle.rst

 | .. image:: ../_images/ex009.png | .. image:: ../_images/setGuide3.png |
 |                                 |    :scale: 80%                      |
 +---------------------------------+-------------------------------------+

+Download the example : :download:`setGuide2.lpy <../_downloads/setGuide2.lpy>` (With a Polyline2D created in the L-Py graphical interface)

 Note that the turtle can move less than the length of the 2D curve.
 In this case it will proceed forward over the **L** first units at the beginning of curve **C1** (D).
 By contrast, if **L** > **L0**, then the turtle keeps on moving straight after reaching length **L0** (E).